 Loyola University will reimburse employees for expenses that are authorized, reasonable and necessary to conduct university business.
 Please review the guidleines for expenses as indicated below.

-In accordance with IRS accountable plan regulations, reimbursements must be submitted within 60 calendar days after business related expenses are paid to avoid being included as wages for tax purposes.
-Reimbursements processed after 60 days from the date the expense was paid will be added to W-2 taxable earnings and appropriate taxes will be withheld from the employee's next regular paycheck.
+In accordance with IRS accountable plan regulations, reimbursements must be submitted within 60 calendar days after business related expenses are paid.
+Reimbursements processed after 60 days from the date the expense was paid will not be processed.
 The 60 calendar day reimbursement period begins on the date of purchase.

 Reimbursement requests must be received by the Financial Affairs Office within the 60 day period.
-Reimbursement requests that are submitted to other offices for approval but are not received by the Financial Affairs Office within the 60 day time period will be added to W-2 taxable earnings.
+Reimbursement requests that are submitted to other offices for approval but are not received by the Financial Affairs Office within the 60 day time period will be refused.

 Reimbursement requests may be submitted to the Financial Affairs Office as soon as expenses are paid for immediate processing.

 Example 1) Employee A pays for a business lunch on January 1, 2015.
 Employee A submits a reimbursement request for the meal on January 15, 2015.
 The reimbursement request is processed because the reimbursement was submitted within 60 days of the purchase.

 Example 2) Employee B pays for a business lunch on January 1, 2015.
 Employee B submits a reimbursement request for the lunch on March 10, 2015.
 The reimbursement request is refused and no reimbursement is provided to Employee B because the request was submitted more than 60 days after the expense was paid.

 The examples cited above refer to payment for a business lunch, but please be aware that the same process will be applied to all reimbursement requests (such as parking fees, postage, etc.).
 For additional examples, please refer to the University's Travel policy.